rehierl/node-tree-outliner/3-0-0-associations.md

        xxxxxxxxx                - knowledge when ni is entered xxxxxxxxx         - maximum scope of enter actions
 ```

-The effects of such a sequence is such that any process, that executed
-actions based upon this kind of order can only depend on a node, if that node
-was already, or is in the process of being entered.
-A process that has already
+Because any outline algorithm must always begin with a first node and then
+traverse from one node to another, it can only make decisions based on the
+knowledge it gained from the nodes it has already visited.
+Hence, if an
-entered node `ni` can therefore only have knowledge of any node within
+algorithm enters node `ni`, it can only have knowledge of any node within
-`s1 := [n1,ni]`.
-The nodes within subsequence `s1`, that have already been
+subsequence `s1 := [n1,ni]`.

+The nodes within subsequence `s1`, that have already been exited, will in
-exited, will generally be ignored.
-That is, decisions and actions will usually
+general be ignored when making any decision.
+That is, operations will usually
-only depend on a node itself and/or on its ancestors.
+only depend on a node itself and/or on the ancestors of said node.

 Consequently, no process can make any reasonable decision based upon subsequent
 nodes (i.e. nodes in `s2 := [ni+1,nk]`).
 That is, unless definitions exist
-which guarantee that some specific subsequent node, or multiples thereof, will
+which guarantee that some specific subsequent node, or multiples thereof,
-eventually be entered.
-In general, such guarantees do not exist (i.e. you must
+will eventually be entered.
+In general, such guarantees do not exist (i.e.
-not attempt to make decisions based on possible future events).
+no attempts must be made to make decisions based upon possible future events).

-In addition to that, any action executed while entering a node can only have an
+In addition to that, any action executed while entering a node can only have
-effect on the node itself, or on nodes that are subsequent to it.
-That is, if
+an effect on the node itself, or on nodes that are subsequent to it.
+That is,
-exit events are ignored.
+if the exit event of its parent node is ignored.

 **TODO** -
 can a node be allowed to have any effect on itself